pass1on-ok/Drive-NOW/README.md

-# Car Rental System
+# Drive NOW

 ## Description

-Car Rental System is a web application for car rentals, including a frontend built with **Angular** and a backend built with **Django**.
+Drive NOW is a web application for car rentals, including a frontend built with **Angular** and a backend built with **Django**.
 The system allows users to:

 - View available cars for rent.
 - Book cars for specific dates.